Santoku Knife

 What is a Santoku knife used for?

-What makes a Santoku knife different from a Chef’s knife?
+How is a Santoku knife different from a chef’s knife?

-What is the best blade size for a Santoku knife?
+What blade size is best for a Santoku knife?

-A blade length between 16 cm and 18 cm is ideal for most kitchens.
-This size provides excellent control and balance, making it suitable for both professional chefs and home cooks.
+A blade length between 16 cm and 18 cm provides excellent control and versatility for most New Zealand home cooks.

-What are the benefits of the Granton edge on a Santoku knife?
+What is a Granton edge on a Santoku knife?

-The Granton edge features small dimples along the blade that reduce friction and stop food from sticking.
-This makes slicing smoother and faster, especially when cutting sticky ingredients like potatoes or cheese.
+A Granton edge features small indentations along the blade that reduce friction and help prevent food from sticking during slicing.